How To Get Featured Snippets

 Google Search works hard to understand the content of a page.
 You can help us by providing explicit clues about the meaning of a page to Google by including structured data on the page.

-Search engines read the code and use it to display search results in a specific and much richer way.
+Search engines read this code to display search results in a more specific and enriched manner.

-It was 2011 when the operators of the world’s largest search engines at that time (Bing, Google, Yahoo! and Yandex) joined their efforts to
+Structured data is not a new concept.
+In 2011, the operators of the world’s largest search engines at the time (Bing, Google, Yahoo!, and Yandex) collaborated to:

 “create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.”

-The collaborative community activity Schema.org started, aimed to create a structured data markup schema supported by all the major search engines.
-This markup still exists and its Structured data helps search engines understand the information on web pages and provide richer search results.
+This effort led to the creation of Schema.org, a community-driven initiative aimed at creating a structured data markup schema supported by all major search engines.
+This markup helps search engines understand the information on web pages, resulting in richer search results.

 The Person Structured Data markup includes: